Enbridge's economic impact on the Northwest Territories

-- Our capital expenditures in the Northwest Territories, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $7 million;
+- Enbridge's capital expenditures in the Northwest Territories, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments and capital leases, totaled $8.8 million.

-- Our operating and administrative expenditures in the Northwest Territories, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $23 million;
+- Enbridge's operating and administrative expenditures in the Northwest Territories, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $25 million.

-- Enbridge paid $1.68 million in salary to our Northwest Territories-based permanent and temporary employees—much of that injected directly into the territorial economy; and
+- Enbridge paid $797,000 in total wages to our Northwest Territories-based permanent and temporary employees—much of that injected directly into the territorial economy.

-- Enbridge paid $2.02 million in property tax across the Northwest Territories for our pipelines and related facilities, such as storage facilities and pump stations;
+- Enbridge paid $2.2 million in property tax across the Northwest Territories for our pipelines and related facilities, such as storage facilities and pump stations.

-- Enbridge paid $108,584 in other taxes (including payroll tax, fuel tax and excise tax) to the Northwest Territories; and
+- Enbridge paid $46,000 in other taxes (including carbon tax, payroll tax, fuel tax and excise tax) across the Northwest Territories.

-- Enbridge invested $103,600 in community-strengthening initiatives across the Northwest Territories—and supported numerous NWT not-for-profit agencies —aligned to our three focus areas of health and safety, environment, and community;
+- In 2020, Enbridge invested $254,500 in community-strengthening initiatives across the Northwest Territories—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.